How to Raise a Voracious Reader (Without Losing Your Mind)

 Guest Author: Lisa Christiansen

-If getting your kid to love reading feels like trying to get them to eat spinach willingly... you are among friends; you’re not failing.
-You’re in the thick of it, screens everywhere, packed schedules, attention spans short-circuited, but somehow there’s still pressure to raise a lifelong reader, while making dinner and maybe answering unread emails.
+If getting your kid to love reading feels like trying to get them to eat spinach willingly, you are among friends; you’re not failing.
+You’re in the thick of it, surrounded by screens, packed schedules, and short attention spans.
+Yet, there’s still pressure to raise a lifelong reader while making dinner and maybe answering unread emails.
 So let's talk about fundamental strategies.
 What’s possible in the real world with real humans who throw real tantrums?

 Start With You (Seriously)

-You know how your kid wants to do everything you’re doing... stir the soup, scroll your phone, wear your shoes?
-It's the same with reading.
-If they see you cracking open a book for fun, not because you have to, they'll believe books are a part of life... not just a school thing.; not a “because I said so” thing; just… normal.
+You know how your kid wants to do everything you’re doing?
+They want to stir the soup, scroll your phone, and wear your shoes.
+It’s the same with reading.
+If they see you cracking open a book for fun—not because you have to—they'll believe books are a part of life.
+It won’t feel like just a school thing or a “because I said so” thing; it will feel normal.
 Curl up with a book on the couch, even for five minutes.
 Let them wander by.
 What they see sticks more than you think.

 Get a Little Help With Curation

 Okay, full honesty?
 Sometimes you're just too tired to figure out which books your kid might like.
-A thoughtfully curated book selection can be a lifesaver and for the early adult reader interested in 1970s historical fiction.
-Someone else does the sorting; you just say yes or no. It still counts.
+A thoughtfully curated book selection can be a lifesaver.
+For the early adult reader interested in 1970s historical fiction, someone else does the sorting; you just say yes or no. It still counts.
 You’re still opening the door.
-And sometimes that’s the difference between “Eh, maybe later” and “Oh, cool, let’s try this one.”
+Sometimes that’s the difference between “Eh, maybe later” and “Oh, cool, let’s try this one.”

 For Working Moms Doing All the Things

-You are juggling so much, and, yeah, reading might fall off the priority list, not because it doesn’t matter, but because everything matters, and you're only one person.
+You are juggling so much.
+Yes, reading might fall off the priority list.
+Not because it doesn’t matter, but because everything matters, and you're only one person.
 The key is not expecting perfection.
-It’s staying connected during busy seasons.
+It’s about staying connected during busy seasons.
 One bedtime page.
-A quick convo in the car.
+A quick conversation in the car.
 That’s enough.
 You don’t owe your child a full curriculum.
-You owe them presence, and even five minutes can leave a mark.
+You owe them presence.
+Even five minutes can leave a mark.

 Find Tiny Pockets of Time